 I avoided usage of CSS classes for styling where possible, relying on the natural style cascade.
 Using semantic selectors (e.g.

 a.home) is a nice way to stay content first as every design consideration is somehow reflected in the content.
 I imagine this was the early intention of CSS until we started to build more and more complex layouts.
 Anyway, this restriction forced me to stay very streamlined on the features of the site.
 And I guess I am a purist.

 The website offers optimised Schema metadata for site, page, article and author information.
 I furthermore included Open Graph and Twitter Card meta tags that provide optimised previews when links of this site are shared in social networks.
 I still need to find a way to create automatic images for my blog posts as I do not have a suitable image all the time.
 (PS: I am a

 <meta> tag nerd—let me know if I forgot some.)

-loading="lazy" feature of browsers to reduce initial payload of all sites.
-I do provide width and height of images where possible to avoid layout shifts when the images are loaded.
-This plus many optimisations allows to reach awesome load performance.
-I hope Lume will get an image plug-in to further optimise images with multiple image sizes for different screens in the future.
+loading="lazy" feature of browsers to reduce the initial payload of all sites.
+I do provide the width and height of images where possible to avoid layout shifts when the images are loaded.
+This plus many optimisations allow reaching awesome load performance.
+I hope Lume will get an image plug-in to further optimise images with many image sizes for different screens in the future.

 This site is hosted on a Hetzner server.
 The connection is encrypted with a TLS certificate.
 I created a custom server configuration that optimises sever performance by using good caching defaults and file compression.
-Additionally I configured the server to instruct browsers to send as few personal information as possible.
+Additionally, I configured the server to instruct browsers to send as little personal information as possible.